 Important things to know

-Second, you won't have to do the second step every time you sign in.
-Some people worry that multi-factor authentication is going to be really inconvenient, but generally it's only used the first time you sign into an app or device, or the first time you sign in after changing your password.
-After that you'll just need your primary factor - usually a password, PIN, fingerprint, or facial recognition.
+You won't have to do the second step very often.
+Some people worry that multifactor authentication is going to be really inconvenient, but generally it's only used the first time you sign into an app or device, or the first time you sign in after changing your password.
+After that you'll just need your primary factor, usually a password, like you do now.

-The extra security comes from the fact that somebody trying to break into your account is probably not doing so on your device so they'll need to have that second factor to get in.
+The extra security comes from the fact that somebody trying to break into your account is probably not using your device, so they'll need to have that second factor to get in.

 Compromised passwords are one of the most common ways that bad guys can get at your data, your identity, or your money.
-Using multi-factor authentication, sometimes known as two step verification, is one of the easiest ways to make it a lot harder for them.
+Using multifactor authentication is one of the easiest ways to make it a lot harder for them.